Problems with neighbours can make you feel really low. Find out where to get help

 - Mediating between you and the person causing the problem

 - Getting a court order to stop the person from behaving in certain ways

 - Getting the person causing the behaviour to sign an acceptable behaviour contract

 - Issuing an anti-social behaviour order against the person causing the problems

 Mental health conditions can make you act in ways that other people don’t understand.
 Your neighbours may complain about your behaviour.
 If this happens, your landlord has to investigate.
 But they also have to take your mental health into account when deciding how to respond to these complaints.

 Your landlord can evict you if you are regularly behaving in ways that cause a serious nuisance to your neighbour.
 They have to follow the proper legal process to do this.
 Contact Housing Rights or a local advice agency as soon as you get a notice from your landlord about your behaviour.
 Getting advice quickly will help you to keep your home.

-Managing your feelings if you’re affected by antisocial behaviour
+Managing your feelings

-Dealing with antisocial behaviour can be incredibly stressful.
+Dealing with anti-social behaviour can be incredibly stressful.
 It’s normal to feel strong emotions like anger, anxiety, sadness or fear.
-Our resources can help you manage these strong feelings
+Our resources can help you manage these strong feelings: